-St. Thomas’ Church began in May of 1953 when 22 families gathered in an abandoned television studio on Post Oak Road in what was then the far southwest corner of Houston.
+Saint Thomas’ Church began in May of 1953 when 22 families gathered in an abandoned television studio on Post Oak Road in what was then the far southwest corner of Houston.
 Each person brought a prayer book and a hymnal; each paid 50¢ for one chair to sit on and one chair to share with future guests.

-That spirit of providing for themselves and for others fueled the growth of the church and its primary mission: St. Thomas’ School.
+That spirit of providing for themselves and for others fueled the growth of the church and its primary mission: Saint Thomas’ School.
 From the beginning, parishioners worked to make sure that facilities would be available for students.

 For several months, it was a mobile church, meeting in parishioners’ homes, a local elementary school, the Rectory — a rented house in Bellaire — and in an old office building.
 Meanwhile, the congregation raised $40,000 and purchased a piece of property in the new Houston subdivision of Meyerland.

 Through the summer of 1955, the congregation met for church in a wooden-floored army surplus tent — air-conditioned by raising the tent’s side flaps — and for a time afterwards in a temporary wooden building.
 At Easter 1972, just short of the 20th anniversary, our current sanctuary was consecrated.
 In May of that year our fifth class of seniors graduated.

 The Rev’d Wayland Coe succeeded Fr.
 Jackson in 1995 and served as Rector until his retirement in 2005.
 In 2002, a new high school building, with an art studio, choir and orchestra rooms, and computer labs was added to the campus.
 Fr Coe served for a time as President of the Prayer Book Society, and, after the death of St Thomas’ beloved first organist and choirmaster, John Moseley, called Beal Thomas as Mr. Moseley’s successor.
 Soon thereafter, the parish, after a capital campaign, replaced its digital organ with a superb pipe organ from America’s premier organ builder, Schoenstein and Co.